Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for physiotherapists has increased very quickly over the last few years.
-In April 2016, the number of ads was around doubled from April 2008.
+The number of online job vacancies for physiotherapists has increased strongly over the last few years.
+In June 2019, the number of ads was around 50 per cent higher than in June 2013/

 Jobs advertised chart